j05u3/VTS/README.md

 **The open-source macOS dictation replacement you've been waiting for!** 🚀

-Transform your voice into text instantly with the power of **OpenAI Whisper** and **Groq** APIs.
+Transform your voice into text instantly with the power of **OpenAI** and **Groq** APIs.
 Say goodbye to macOS dictation limitations and hello to lightning-fast, accurate transcription with your own custom hotkeys! ⚡️

 ## 🎬 Demo